Vexcited/passkit-generator.js/README.md

 Simple JS/TS interface to generate customized [Apple Wallet Passes](https://developer.apple.com/wallet/) for iOS and WatchOS.

-This is a rewrite of <https://github.com/alexandercerutti/passkit-generator> without Node.js' `Buffer`.
+This is a rewrite of [`passkit-generator` by Alexander Cerutti](https://github.com/alexandercerutti/passkit-generator) without Node.js' `Buffer`.
 Every `Buffer` is replaced with `Uint8Array`. `fs` and `stream` are removed so you can only get as raw and get as buffer.
 That means you have to provide buffers manually, see the following example that was run in a web browser :

 ```typescript
 import { PKPass } from "passkit-generator.js";